henriquenovais/GitMeAnInternship/README.md

 # GitMeAnInternship

-# Application for JustBrasil's internship selective process
+# Application for JusBrasil's internship selective process

 ## Brief introduction:
 First of all, this is a fullstack application created for the sole purpose of submitting it to an institution's  internship selective process, that said be very aware that not to apply this directly to any of your projects without giving the code a good review in order to uphold your own best practice's standards.